pioneers/axiom/README.md

 ## Other stuff
-- You can access files on your VM by opening up your file browser of choice (Windows Explorer, Finder, etc.) and navigating to `smb://10.31.3.14/vagrant` (for those of you running linux or osx) or `\\10.31.3.14\vagrant` (for windows users).
+- You can access files on your VM by opening up your file browser of choice (Windows Explorer, Finder, etc.) and navigating to `smb://axiom/vagrant` (for those of you running linux or osx) or `\\axiom\vagrant` (for windows users).
 Doing this, it's possible to edit code on your local machine and use the VM to build / compile your code.
+(If navigating to axiom/vagrant or axiom\vagrant above doesn't work for you, try replacing 'axiom' with '10.31.3.14')
 - run `vagrant halt` in the directory with your Vagrantfile when you're done working.
 This will shut down the Vagrant VM until next time.
 - unsurprisingly, `vagrant up` can be used to restart Vagrant when you decide to get back to work.